-Boost Your Investments
+2. Boost Your Investments

 Get the latest updates, offers and helpful financial tips.

-Paying Down Debt
+4. Pay Down Your Debt

-One catch is that you might want to build up your rainy day fund first especially if your debt is a lower-interest-rate car loan or mortgage.
+Should you consider using your tax refund to pay off your debt?
+Absolutely!
+Paying down debt is another great option since you get a guaranteed return equal to the interest you’re saving.
+So pick your credit card or loan with the highest interest rate, and put your tax refund towards it.
+One catch is that you might want to build up your emergency fund first, especially if your debt is a lower-interest-rate car loan or mortgage.
 This could help you to avoid running up higher-interest credit card debt if you have an unexpected expense or leave you with money to keep making your mortgage payments if you lose your job.

 5. Consider Home Improvements

 Consider using your tax refund on the larger home purchases you’ve been putting off, such as appliances, a new roof, or energy-efficient improvements.
 This will allow you to avoid financing these more significant purchases and wrack up costly interest charges.
 Your tax refund is also great for kickstarting a larger home improvement remodel.
 A Home Equity Line of Credit, or HELOC, is a great alternative to a home improvement loan and is the next logical step depending on the size of your project.

 6. Plan For Your Retirement

 If you don’t have an immediate use for your tax return, consider retirement planning as a great way to invest these funds and maximize your savings.
 Start by setting up a personal IRA and creating a financial plan that establishes your target retirement age and income level.
 This will help you determine how much money you need to save annually and can boost your future tax refunds by reducing your taxable income.